-Professional Judgment will be reviewed on a case-by-case by the Vice President of Financial Aid.
-On occasion, the Financial Aid Compliance Manager and the Financial Aid Officer may be included in the review of the student in question.
+Professional Judgment will be reviewed on a case-by-case by Financial Aid management.
+On occasion, the Financial Aid Counselor and Processor may be included in the review of the student in question.
+On occasion, the VP of FA will be included for final review of difficult cases.

 The following policies and procedures are set forth as the Professional Judgment policy of this institution.
-There may be situations and documentation, other than those listed, in which the Financial Aid Staff Member may choose to apply for a PJ.
-In such cases, the Vice President of Financial Aid will make the determination and document the file.
+There may be situations and documentation, other than those listed, in which the Financial Aid staff member may choose to apply for a PJ.
+In such cases, Financial Aid management will make the determination and document the file.